skypjack/entt/docs/md/entity.md

 * When the pointer is not null, the function tries to copy-construct an instance of the object to bind to the entity and returns true on success.

-This means that, starting from a reference to the base, it's possible to bind components with entities without knowing their actual type and even initialize them by copy if needed:
+This means that, starting from a reference to the base, it is possible to bind components with entities without knowing their actual type and even initialize them by copy if needed: